 “It’s date night.
 You’re supposed to enjoy it.
 Have fun with each other.”
 Their eyes met, understanding dawning.
 Her mum did pull her into an embrace then, the tension in her shoulders melting away.

 “Thank you.
 I’ll try,” she whispered.
 She paused to squish her daughters face in her hands one last time with a worried look before leaving her with a warm lipstick mark on her cheek.
-They worried about her, and no doubt her and her new ‘fashion’ choices would be a topic of conversation over their starters.
+They worried about her she new, and no doubt her and her new ‘fashion’ choices would be a topic of conversation over their starters.
 What was so bad about a little black lipstick?
 What was so offensive about a few dozen pentagrams?
 She really didn’t get it.

-The front door slammed shut, the whirlwind of her parents leaving a silent vacuum now.
+The front door slammed shut, the whirlwind of her parents leaving a silent vacuum behind.
 Tabitha breathed a sigh of relief.
 She often looked back on her childhood memories, wondering if this had happened when she was younger and she had just been oblivious.
 Now, at seventeen, it was impossible not to see the strains and the distance between them.
 They didn’t act like a couple anymore.
 Divorce didn’t scare her as much as it once had as a tiny kid wondering who’s house she would have to spend Christmas at, but she still didn’t want it for them if they could avoid it.

 “Hi?” she said, more of a question than a greeting.

 He kept his tone apologetic to match his expression.
-“I’m so sorry to call on you this late and with such short notice, but I was given your number by Mrs. Jones at number twelve?
+“I’m so sorry to call on you this late and with such short notice, but I was given your number when we moved in by Mrs. Jones at number twelve?
 She said you were the streets resident babysitter and I should call you anytime I needed someone to look after the kids.
 She gave a glowing recommendation.”
 Tabitha’s cheeks flushed.
 That had been the case, especially when Mr. Henley had moved his wife and two kids into the last house on the row.
 She’d made a tidy sum looking after the neighbourhood kids while their parents went to movies, dinners, and the occasional concerts, but the calls seemed to be thinning out since she’d started looking like one of the monsters they checked under the bed for.

 She smiled awkwardly at him, holding the door tight to her side for support.
 “I do a lot of babysitting yes,” she told him.
 He gave a curt nod then whipped his head around as if he’d heard something.
 As he did, her eyes flickered to the line of his neck, his muscular shoulders – but they were held by the white collar of his shirt.
-He turned back to her too quickly, but she was sure she’d seen a drop of blood there, blooming across the fibres.
+He turned back to her too quickly, but she was sure she’d seen a drop of blood there, blooming across the stark white fibers.
 Had he cut himself shaving?

 “I’m really sorry to do this, but it’s a bit of an emergency.
 My wife and I need to rush off but the kids are already in bed, they won’t be any trouble.”
 He was bouncing on the ball of his back foot now, eager to get away.
-Her pale makeup didn’t seem to bother him.
+Her appearance didn’t seem to bother him.
 “Could you come now?
-We’ll pay you double what your normal rate is?
+We’ll pay you double what your normal rate is.
 You’re not busy are you?”
 She opened her mouth to tell him no, to say that her parents wouldn’t want her to go, to say that she was really busy with school work, but the sharp look of desperation in his eyes cut her.

 She’d watched them move in months ago.
 He was the handsome husband, his wife a porcelain doll.
 Avril had said she would’ve looked like a fifties pinup if she just had the pointy bra and the curls, and Tabitha hadn’t disagreed.
 She’d seen the children too, a little fair-haired girl and a white blonde boy, maybe seven and five years old at a guess.
 Avril couldn’t guess, she said they all looked the same to her, but it was easier when you were around kids a lot.
 They looked sweet, but so did cooking apples before you took a bite.

 She shifted her weight away from the door.
 “No, I’m not busy.
 I’ll just grab my bag and I’ll be right down,” she told him.
-His hand curled into a fist and for a second her heart stuttered in her chest, but he just held it up in the air in triumph.
+His hand curled into a fist and for a second and her heart stuttered in her chest, but he just held it up in the air in triumph.

 “Thank you so much, we are so grateful for this!” he called over his shoulder as he hurried back to his house.
 She closed the door and gathered her things, wishing she’d got a better look at that mark on his collar.
 Maybe it wasn’t blood, maybe it was lipstick.
 She almost laughed at that thought.
 They wouldn’t be the first couple on the street to pay Tabitha so they could sneak off to a hotel room.

 She pulled the hood up on her cloak.
 The full moon peeked out from the clouds above her, making her feel safer as she walked.
 All she needed was a light to guide her and a cloak to shield her.
-She wished Avril was here to get a picture of her.
+She wished Avril was there to get a picture of her.

 Mr. Henley’s house had high hedges, overgrown from the last occupant leaving and something he clearly hadn’t got around to trimming yet, no doubt potent fuel for the gossip mill.
 She rounded the ragged and reaching branches and found his car idling in the driveway, the brake lights giving a red glow to the living room window.
 The back-passenger seat was open, a large bag slumped across the backseat.
 The front door of the house was open too.

 As she stood there staring, the emptiness in her stomach turning to worried butterflies, he appeared in the light of the hallway, hurrying down the driveway with his wife in his arms.
 “Is she all right?”
 Tabitha asked, alarmed.
 He didn’t answer as he bent to heave her onto the backseat of the car.
-Wide eyed Tabitha couldn’t unsee the snow-white colour of her skin, the red kitchen towel pressed to her face with a shaking hand.
+Wide eyed, Tabitha couldn’t unsee the snow-white colour of her skin, the red kitchen towel pressed to her face with a shaking hand.
 There was more than just a spot on his collar now.

 “She’ll be fine.
 We shouldn’t be long.”
 He grunted as he slammed her door shut and slipped into the driver’s seat.
 “I’ll have your money when we get back,” he called through the window, but she was too startled to pay attention to him.
 She was still looking at the frail form of his wife laid out on the back seat.
 She was propped against the bag, barely enough strength to keep her head up, but she had her hand stretched out towards Tabitha, her glassy eyes telling her she had something important to say.
 But her husband was in a hurry to leave, pulling out of the drive just as the strength finally failed in the hand that clenched the towel.